EXPO Chicago 2018

 09.27.2018 — 09.30.2018

-Kavi Gupta is pleased to participate in EXPO Chicago.
+Kavi Gupta is proud to be an integral sponsor and participant in EXPO Chicago 2018!

 AfriCOBRA: Chicago in the Age of Black Power panel discussion at EXPO Chicago